Rewind Part II

 Kiyro saw Kyle’s eyes seem to glow red.
-In that moment, he knew what was wrong.
-This wasn’t his brother that he knew, and he knew exactly where the demon had gone too.
-In his brother, hiding in his body as if it is own.
+At that moment, he knew what was wrong.
+He knew this wasn’t his brother, and he knew exactly where the demon had gone.
+In his brother, hiding in his body as if it is his own.

 “Kyle.
 I need you to calm down.”
 Kiyro brought out the holy water in front of him.

 “What is that?”
-Kyle asked, he glared at the bottle of water in his hand.
-His words were getting deeper unlike his usual voice that he had.
+Kyle asked.
+He glared at the bottle of water in his hand.
+His words were getting deeper, unlike the usual voice that he had.
 “Is that…?”

 “What?
 This?”
 Kiyro brought it up.
 “It’s just water that I drink.”
-He started to bring it up to his face to pretend that he drinking it, but before it could go any further he threw the water in his hand into Kyle’s face.
+He brought it up to his face to pretend that he was drinking it, but before it could go any further, he threw the water in his hand into Kyle’s face.

 Kyle reeled back with his hand brought up to cover the splash of water.
 He was in pain, yelling as his hand and face turned red from the water’s touch.
 He dropped onto the ground and onto his knees.

-Kiyro glanced down at the holy water as if he did something extraordinary and strange, it took awhile for him to realize what he had done.
-He had never seen a reaction like this before, the thought of a blessed water doing something out of normal made him reconsider the idea of its use entirely.
+Kiyro glanced down at the holy water as if he had done something extraordinary and strange; it took a while for him to realize what he had done.
+He had never seen a reaction like this before; the thought of blessed water doing something out of normal made him reconsider the idea of its use entirely.

-The anger that was painted on Kyle’s face was quite extraordinary, he reminded him of a japanese Oni Mask with his lips curling upwards into a snarl.
+The anger painted on Kyle’s face was quite extraordinary; he reminded him of a Japanese Oni Mask with his lips curling upwards into a snarl.

 “What the hell did you do?”
-Kyle replied with such force that Kiyro stumbled backwards from the oppressive malice that he felt.
+Kyle replied with such force that Kiyro stumbled backward from the oppressive malice that he felt.

 “What in the world?!”

-Kyle jumped onto the table and hop over his screen.
-He reached out towards Kyle in the attempt to strangle him.
-Kiyro threw up his hand in front of him, ready for a full out brawl with his brother.
-He dodged just in time as Kyle flew past him, he twirled around and did a spinning back kick, hitting Kyle in the back of his head.
+Kyle jumped onto the table and hopped over his screen.
+He reached out toward Kyle in an attempt to strangle him.
+Kiyro threw up his hand in front of him, ready for a full-out brawl with his brother.
+He dodged just in time as Kyle flew past him; he twirled around and did a spinning back kick, hitting Kyle in the back of his head.

-With a stumble, Kyle flew forward and hit against the wall, his hands stopping the impact from the crash.
-Kyle pushed off the wall, not even phased by Kirro’s kick, he turned around and did a perfect right hook when Kiyro rushed in for a follow up.
+With a stumble, Kyle flew forward and hit the wall, his hands stopping the impact from the crash.
+Kyle pushed off the wall, not even phased by Kirro’s kick; he turned around and did a perfect right hook when Kiyro rushed in for a follow-up.

-A jarring pain erupted on Kiyro’s cheek, the punch rattled his brain, making him see white.
+A jarring pain erupted on Kiyros’s cheek; the punch rattled his brain, making him see white.
 His vision temporarily blurred, making him rock back and forth on his feet.
-His muscles reacted before he thought what to do next, his footwork helped him move out of the way, before Kyle could strike him again.
+His muscles reacted before he thought about what to do.
+Next, his footwork helped him move out of the way before Kyle could strike him again.

-Even his cacophony of emotions were squashed instantly, and the only thought that came to his mind was to survive.
+Even his cacophony of emotions was squashed instantly, and the only thought that came to his mind was to survive.
 He needed to win this fight, even if it meant harming his brother.
-Though the thought of killing him was out of questions, putting him down in some shape or form was the most important thing to do.
+Though the thought of killing him was out of the question, putting him down in some shape or form was the most important thing to do.

 Whatever that method was, he was going to find it.

 Kiyro’s sense was finally back, even though the pain was still present on his cheek.
-His hand raised up to wipe the blood that was trailing off his lips, he could feel the cut in the inside of his cheeks.
+His hand raised to wipe the blood trailing off his lips; he could feel the cut inside his cheeks.

 “Kiyro, stay still!”
 Kyle punched him wildly.

 “No!
 You’re not my brother.”
-Kiyro jumped backwards.
+Kiyro jumped backward.